Rjmoodie/yardpass-upgrade/STRIPE_BRANDING_GUIDE.md

 After configuring in Stripe Dashboard:

-1. Start a test purchase on YardPass
+1. Start a test purchase on Liventix
 2. Go to Stripe checkout
 3. Should see:
    - 🟠 Orange accents
-   - 🎪 YardPass logo
+   - 🎪 Liventix logo
    - ⏱️ "Your tickets are reserved for 30 minutes..."
    - 💳 "Pay" button (orange when you click)